Basics

 For bush events we ask local service clubs to provide a sausage sizzle.

 For the longer events we like to provide a meal with more choice but this depends on volunteers being prepared to contribute.
-We like to provide a gluten free option but we cannot cater for food allergies or intolerances.
+We aim to provide vegetarian and gluten free options when possible but we cannot cater for food allergies or intolerances.

 Details are provided in the Final Instructions for each event.